myPOS blog Tips

 6. Test it with customers

 Testing is an iterative, continual, and important process.
-It will give you invaluable feedback on how your ideas match your potential customers’ needs – the notorious Product/Market Fit.
+It will give you invaluable feedback on how your ideas match your potential customers’ needs – the notorious Product or Market Fit.
 The more you validate with the people who are expected to reward your efforts, the more chances you create for yourself to succeed.

 Prepare your business plan

 Traditionally, a business plan is a lengthy report.
-Yet, it may come in a leaner, startup form, too.
-It includes an executive summary, the product that you plan to be delivering, your marketing analysis and subsequent strategy, your financial plans, and a provisional budget.
+Yet, it may also come in a leaner startup form.
+It includes an executive summary, the product you plan to deliver, your marketing analysis and subsequent strategy, your financial plans, and a provisional budget.

 Register your business